crispyi2/Project-Opaque/README.md

 ```
 git clone https://github.com/crispyi2/Project-Opaque
 ```
-- change the file to your hearts content
+- change the file to your hearts content (please note that it must still have the same functionality as before)
+- once you are finished post the code in the Project-Opaque section in projects in the channel code-fixing